MadDog-420/adinelsa-help-desk-backend/README.md

 ## Setup environment variables

-Create `.env` file at the route of the folder
+Create `.env` file in the root folder of the project

 Copy `.env_example` file content and set the corresponding values